Wei-Shao-Reg/GDR/README.md

 ### Introduction
 The GDR algorithm removes respiratory motion artifacts in 4DCT lung images by (1) using binary artifact masks to exclude artifact regions from the regression, and (2) accommodating image intesnity change associated with breathing by using a tissue density deformation action.

-This code has been tested on several treatment planing 4DCT scans and the following representative result demonstrates its promising performance in reducing real motion artifact.
+We have demonstrated that the GDR algorithm is more effective than the state-of-the-art Geodesic Intensity Regression (GIR) algorithm for removing clinically observed motion artifacts in treatment planning 4DCT scans.
+The following representative result demonstrates the promising performance of GDR in reducing real motion artifact.
 ![](images/GDR_result.PNG)

 ### Computation Requirement